buidler-labs/hashgraph-venin-js/lib.docs/markdown/guides/entities/json.md

 :::note

-The `_file` property is needed when `upload`-ing a file to distinguish it from `upload`ing contract meta-arguments which also allow for fine-tweaking the [`ContractCreateTransaction` call](https://docs.hedera.com/guides/docs/sdks/smart-contracts/create-a-smart-contract) parameters through their own `_contract` property object.
+The `_file` property is needed when `upload`ing a file to distinguish it from `upload`ing contract meta-arguments which also allow for fine-tweaking the [`ContractCreateTransaction` call](https://docs.hedera.com/guides/docs/sdks/smart-contracts/create-a-smart-contract) parameters through their own `_contract` property object.

 :::